unrealwork/atsd-use-cases/USMortality/README.md

 The death rate for the 65 to 74 years of age group dropped by **62 percent** from 1935 yo 2010.

-Below is an image showcasing the percent change in death rates by age in the U.S. from the [CDC](http://www.cdc.gov/nchs/data/databriefs/db88_fig3.png):
+Below is an image showcasing the percent change form 1935 to 2010 in death rates by age in the U.S. from the [CDC](http://www.cdc.gov/nchs/data/databriefs/db88_fig3.png):

 ![Figure 1](Images/Figure1.png)